phalcon-orphanage/docs/en/reference/di.rst

     //Here, we always pass a new connection as parameter
     $some->someOtherDbTask(Registry::getConnection());

 So far we have seen how dependency injection solved our problems.
 Passing dependencies as arguments instead of creating them internally in the code makes our application more maintainable and decoupled.
-However to long term, this form of dependency injection have some disadvantages.
+However, to long-term, this form of dependency injection have some disadvantages.

-For instance, if the component has many dependencies, we will need to create multiple setter arguments to pass the dependencies or create a constructor that pass them with many arguments, additionally create dependencies before use the component, every time, makes our code not maintainable as we would like:
+For instance, if the component has many dependencies, we will need to create multiple setter arguments to pass the dependencies or create a constructor that pass them with many arguments, additionally create dependencies before using the component, every time, makes our code not maintainable as we would like:

 .. code-block:: php